Financial-Times/origami-website/_posts/2019-03-11-site-update.md

 - Bring the Origami website and component registry together with a unified design.
 - Update the site structure, to help all people find the information they need.
 - Overhaul our documentation, with our principles and latest best practises in mind.
-- Refine our specifications, by reducing verboseness and removing less relevent requirements.
+- Refine our specifications, by reducing verboseness and removing less relevant requirements.

 ## Homepage